HOT OFF THE PRESS

 Generous giving is an integral part of Christian discipleship.
 As Paul writes, "But since you excel in everything - in faith, in speech, in knowledge, in complete earnestness and in the love we have kindled in you - see that you also excel in this grace of giving."

 The Parish Giving Scheme has been set up to best manage regular donations.
 Donations can be made on a monthly, quarterly or annual basis, and your money will always be used in your parish.

 Through your generous commitment, we can be assured of a regular source of income, and you will benefit from a system that is secure, confidential and easy to use, supporting your church today and in the future.

-You can find out more on the Parish Giving Scheme website or call 0333 002 1271 and someone will set up your direct debit for you.
+You can set up your donation easily on the Parish Giving Scheme website or call 0333 002 1271 and someone will set up your direct debit for you.
 You will need your bank account details, as well as the following information: